 Yes! communication is the most important factor when it comes to working from home.
-Hence, periodic catch ups with mentors, managers, and colleagues help you to have a clear understanding and direction towards our goal.
+Hence, periodic catch-ups with mentors, managers, and colleagues help you to have a clear understanding and direction towards your goal.
 It also sometimes assists in breaking down the ice and having a smooth relationship with our superior or subordinate as we aren't physically available for each other.
 We need to be proactive about nurturing relationships if we want to follow remote culture effectively.

 - Attend Daily Briefing Calls